wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 Well, that is messy.

-Fortunately, it is possible to break comprehensions in different lines:
+Fortunately, it is possible to break *Comprehensions* in different lines:

 ```python
 new_list = [n for n in names